kevmuret/php-httpauth/README.md

 For <code>Basic</code> write a class like this :

 	class HttpAuth extends KevinMuret\HttpAuth\Basic {
-	  public function isLogged()// Return a boolean
-	  public function isAuthorized()// Retturn a boolean
+	  public function isLogged()// Return a boolean (Check if it has already been logged). public function isAuthorized()// Return a boolean (Check if user exists and the password is valid).
 	}

 For any one of the <code>Digest</code> familly write a class like this :

 	class HttpAuth extends KevinMuret\HttpAuth\Digest {
-	  public function isLogged()// Return a boolean
-	  public function getSecret()// Return a string (A1) }
+	  public function isLogged()// Return a boolean (Check if it has already been logged) public function getSecret($digest)// Return a string (Retreive the secret token for the specified user reading value of 'username' key from $digest array)
+	}

 In your scripts instance it this way for <code>Basic</code> (with an optional <code>$realm</code> value).